AagamS06/AagamS06/README.md

 ## ⚙ &nbsp;TRANSMISSION LOG

 ```
-> whoami
+> Who am I
 Aagam Shah — "Gearhead_32"
 First-year BSc Computer Science (AI major), Western Sydney University
 Also running a Certificate IV in ICT @ TAFE NSW, in parallel

-> status
+> Status
-Member of the RAM Club (Robotics, Automation & Manufacturing)
-  — CAD design + RoboCup Small Size League demonstrations
 Built and shipped small web tools, dev-portfolio kits, and a
 neurodivergent-friendly desktop companion app (Nanobox)
+Formerly with the RAM Club (Robotics, Automation & Manufacturing)
+  — CAD design + RoboCup Small Size League demonstrations

-> interests
+> Interests
-Where clean software design meets physical machines —
-half of what I build lives in a browser, the other half
-would look at home bolted to a control panel.
+Off the clock, I dig through AI tools — anything from tiny
+one-person projects to the big names like Claude — looking
+for a genuine personal use case rather than just the hype.
 ```

 <br/>